ayushm-agrawal/research_papers_summarized/computer_vision/camera_trap_image_classification.md

 For this project, 28,000 registered and 40,000 unregistered volunteer have labeled 1.2 million SS capture events.

-For each image set, multiple useers label the species, number of individuals, various behaviours, and the presence of young.
+For each image set, multiple users label the species, number of individuals, various behaviours, and the presence of young.

 ## Current Work